 Don't miss: 31 Tips to maximise range on your Tesla

-What is the new Tesla Charge Stats Feature?
+What is the Tesla Charge Stats Feature?

 The Charge Stats feature is a new addition to the Tesla mobile app that will help you understand the charging trends of your Tesla car.
 It shows you how often you charged your Tesla over the last month organised by where you charged it: Home, Supercharger or Other.

-The Charge Stats feature tracks much it costs to charge the car.
+Charge Stats tracks much it costs to charge the car.
 This is an amazing way for you to keep track of your energy consumption to set goals or analyse data about what types of trips are most expensive based on where and how much you spend on charging your Tesla.

 Here's how Tesla explains the calculations in the app:

-How to Access Charge Stats feature?
+How to Access Tesla Charge Stats?

 Step #1.
 First, update your Tesla App to the latest version (v4.5.1+ on iOS or v4.4+ on Android).

 Step #2.
-Open up your Tesla app and scroll down.
-You’ll find a new section now called “Charge Stats.”
+Open your Tesla app and scroll down.
+You'll find a new section now called “Charge Stats.”

 Step #3.
 Go to Charge Stats, and all the new charging information is there for you to see, as mentioned above.